kzkn/ruled-switch-buffer/README.md

 ## Installation

-Manually by downloading `ruled-switch-buffer` and adding the following to your init file:
+You can install via ELPA, or manually by downloading `ruled-switch-buffer` and adding the following to your init file:

 ```elisp
 (add-to-list 'load-path "/path/to/ruled-switch-buffer")